ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/blog/offline-documentation-with-nix-os.md

 but what about Zig?
 I cringe every time I connect to the internet just to look at some documentation, so this is nice.

-Though, of course, the exact derivation with the documentation is will change if the package is updated, and thus the path.
+Though, of course, the exact derivation with the documentation will change if the package is updated, and thus the path.
 To solve this, in NixOS anyways, we'll be abusing **environment.etc**.